metaskills/unremarkable-vh-rag/README.md

 ## Demo Commands

 This will run the various OpenAI Assistants API demos.
-If any image files like product category charts are created, they will be saved to the `./files` directory.
+The `demo:gpt` command will mimic a Custom GPT's knowledge retrieval.
+The `demo:rag` will demonstrate the same Q&A sequence with a panel of experts using the Assistants API.

 ```bash
 npm run demo:gpt
 npm run demo:rag
 ```

-You can use the following environment variables to customize the demo:gpt command.
+Images created by any run step such as charts created by code interpreter will be saved to the `./files` directory.
+These are git ignored.
+You can use the following environment variables to customize the scripts' behaviors.

 - `DEBUG` Set to any value to enable debug 🪲 logging.
 - `KNOWLEDGE_FORMAT` Set to process a specific knowledge format.
 Options: `csv`, `json`, `md`.
 Defaults to CSV.
+Only used in the `demo:gpt` script.

 ## Access OpenSearch